All Episodes

 Smokers deserve medals.

-Smokers deserve a break on health insurance.
+Smokers deserve a break on health insurance because they're paying for a lot of it.

-Because they're paying for a lot of it for the children's health programs are specifically funded by tobacco taxes.
+The children's health programs are specifically funded by tobacco taxes.

-And if it weren't for these uh tobacco addicts buying the stuff, those health programs might not exist.
+And if it weren't for these tobacco addicts buying the stuff, those health programs might not exist.

-Smokers they're among the most least respected people in our society, and they actually deserve a lot of thanks.
+Smokers, they're among the most least respected people in our society, and they actually deserve a lot of thanks.

 We despise smokers.